Case study

 Holstebro Municipality: Energy savings with AI-based system

-Quick results by utilising AI to optimise energy consumption.
+Quick results by utilising AI to optimise energy consumption

-This reduction in energy consumption could only happen by replacing their old “data collecting” system with something more modern focused on actionable insights.
+The Danish Municipality of Holstebro began using Ento's AI-based Energy Advisor in August 2021, achieving significant savings from the start and continuing to do so ever since.
+This reduction in energy consumption could only happen by replacing their old “data collecting” system with a more modern one, focused on actionable insights.

-The struggle of a small energy team with a large building portfolio.
+The struggle of a small energy team with a large building portfolio

 When you are a small energy team with a large building portfolio you have to prioritise your efforts.
 That was one of the realisations from the team in Holstebro Municipality, Denmark.
 With automated analytics, the employees have spent less time on manual analysis of energy consumption and more time in their buildings – creating value.

-More time spent in the buildings, less time spent analysing data.
+More time spent in the buildings, less time spent analysing data

 Holstebro Municipality has a facility management team dedicated to operations and maintenance of the municipality’s 230,000 m2 (2.5 million square feet) of properties.